khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

-To check the status, start, stop, and see dcache's logs use the following commands:
+To check the status, start, stop, and see dcache's logs use the following commands

 ```xml
 systemctl status dcache@*